hunterz-killer/S4-Notes/SE/README.md

 - **Increased Abstraction Complexity:** The use of multiple abstractions can lead to increased complexity in the framework.
 - **Necessity for Broad Technological Knowledge:** Developers need to be well-versed in a variety of technologies due to the pattern's complexity.

+## Advantages of Documentation
+- The presence of documentation helps in keeping the track of all aspects of an application and also improves the quality of the software product.
+- The main focus is based on the development, maintenance, and knowledge transfer to other developers.
+- Helps development teams during development.
+- Helps end-users in using the product.
+- Improves overall quality of software product
+- It cuts down duplicative work.
+- Makes easier to understand code.
+- Helps in establishing internal coordination in work.

+## Disadvantages of software documentation
+- The documenting code is time-consuming.
+- The software development process often takes place under time pressure, due to which many times the documentation updates don‟t match the updated code.
+- The documentation has no influence on the performance of an application.
+- Documenting is not so fun, it‟s sometimes boring to a certain extent.

+## Elements of design pattern
+The 13 elements used to describe a design pattern are typically:

+1. **Pattern Name:** Provides a unique identifier for the design pattern.
+2. **Problem:** Describes the specific software design issue or scenario the pattern addresses.
+3. **Solution:** Presents the design structure, components, and interactions to resolve the identified problem.
+4. **Intent:** Outlines the overarching goal or purpose of the pattern.
+5. **Motivation:** Provides a detailed scenario or example to illustrate when and why the pattern is useful.
+6. **Applicability:** Specifies the circumstances in which the pattern is most applicable and effective.
+7. **Structure:** Illustrates the components and their relationships within the pattern.
+8. **Participants (or Classes/Objects):** Identifies the key elements involved in the pattern and their roles.
+9. **Collaborations:** Describes how the participants work together to fulfill the pattern's intent.
+10. **Consequences:** Discusses the advantages, disadvantages, trade-offs, and considerations of using the pattern.
+11. **Implementation:** Offers guidance on how to implement the pattern in code, including language-specific details.
+12. **Sample Code (if applicable):** Provides an example code snippet to demonstrate the pattern's implementation.
+13. **Known Uses:** Presents real-world examples or instances where the pattern has been successfully applied.

+These elements collectively form a comprehensive description of a design pattern, enabling developers to understand, apply, and adapt it in their own software designs.